 Constructing Your Claim and Complaint

-Following his or her investigation, your attorney will construct a claim detailing the injury you have sustained, explaining how the other party was negligent, and stating the amount of compensation that you are seeking.
-The strength of your case will hinge on the evidence your attorney is able to include in your claim.
+Following his or her investigation, your lawyer will construct a claim detailing the injury you have sustained, explaining how the other party was negligent, and stating the amount of compensation that you are seeking.

 Negotiation and Litigation